-- 4.1 This section applies in respect of a transferable security or an approved money-market instrument ("such securities") that is issued by - 4.1.1 (a) the UK or an EEA State; - 4.1.2 (b) a local authority of the UK or an EEA State; - 4.1.3 (c) a non-EEA State other than the UK; or - 4.1.4 (d) a public international body to which the UK or one or more EEA States belong. - 4.2 Where no more than 35% in value of the Scheme Property is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities in any one issue.

-- 4.3 The Company may invest more than 35% of the Scheme Property in government and public securities issued by or on behalf of or guaranteed by a single named issuer which may be one of the following: the governments of the United Kingdom and of a member state of the European Union or EEA (i.e. Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden); or by or on behalf of the Governments of Australia, Canada, Japan, New Zealand, Switzerland or the United States of America. - 4.4 The ACD has consulted with the Depositary and considers that the issuers named in 4.3 above are ones which are appropriate in accordance with the investment objectives of the Company set out in Appendix 1.
-If more than 35% in value of the Scheme Property of the Company is invested in government and public securities issued by any one issuer, no more than 30% in value of the Scheme Property of the Company may consist of such securities of any one issue and the Scheme Property must include at least six different issues whether of that issuer or another issuer, and the disclosures in COLL 3.2.6R(8) and COLL 4.2.5R(3)(i) have been made. - 4.5 Notwithstanding 3.1, and subject to 4.4, in applying the 20% limit in 3.9 with respect to a single body, such securities issued by that body shall be taken into account.
+- 4.1 This section applies in respect of a transferable security or an approved money-market instrument ("such securities") that is issued or guaranteed by: - (a) an EEA State; or - (b) a local authority of the UK or an EEA State; or - (c) a non-EEA State other than the UK; or - (d) a public international body to which the UK or one or more EEA States belong. - 4.2 Where no more than 35% in value of the Scheme Property is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities in any one issue. - 4.3 The Company may invest more than 35% of the Scheme Property in such securities issued by or on behalf of or guaranteed by a single named issuer which may be one of the following: the governments of the United Kingdom and of a member state of the European Union or EEA (i.e. Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden); or by or on behalf of the Governments of Australia, Canada, Japan, New Zealand, Switzerland or the United States of America. - 4.4 The ACD has consulted with the Depositary and considers that the issuers named in 4.3 above are ones which are appropriate in accordance with the investment objectives of the Company set out in Appendix 1.
+If more than 35% in value of the Scheme Property of the Company is invested in government and public securities issued by any one issuer, no more than 30% in value of the Scheme Property of the Company may consist of such securities of any one issue and the Scheme Property must include at least six different issues whether of that issuer or another issuer.